Ibrahim-Haroon/git-autocommit-cli/README.md

 3. 🛠️ Make your changes
 4. 🎉 Submit a pull request

-> Please ensure your code adheres to our style guide.
+> Please ensure your code has kdocs and intuitive naming conventions.

 ---